Home » Shooting Blanks? (Emails)

 Always be Cautious!

 The bottom line?
 In most cases, these emails are either spam or your contact has a virus.
 So, do your contacts a favor and email them to give them a heads-up.
-Start a new email to make them aware.
+Start a new email to inform them.

 Ask them if they know if their virus software is up to date.
-For example, when was the last time an entire system scan was performed?
-Of course, they will want to run one just to be safe.
+Or, when was the last time an entire system scan was performed?
+Of course, they will want to run one just to be on the safe side.

 Trust your gut.
 When you see an email that doesn’t make sense, it tends to be something you want to be wary of.
 Just delete.